Introduction to Ecotherapy

 Sit Spot

 For your first optional exercise, find a Sit Spot you can visit regularly for some time.
 Try to sit daily, or at least a few times a week, even if it’s just for a short period of time.
-Try to be just be with nature, allow distracting thoughts to dissolve, and record what you notice.
-It’s amazing how powerful the insights can be, or alternatively how lovely the peace seems, when we take notice of the little things around us and the passing of time at a different pace.
+Try to ‘just be’ with nature, allow distracting thoughts to dissolve, and record what you notice.
+It’s amazing how powerful the insights can be, or alternatively how lovely the peace seems, when we take notice of the little things around us, and the passing of time at a different pace.

 Supervision / Getting in Touch